shiwei-w/16ExM/README.md

 Distortion code is in Distortion folder.
 NonRigidReg_MasterScript_ver202008.m is the master file.
 JY_MeasData_Compiling_ver202107.m is used to compile analysis results from the master file script.
 Instructions are embedded within the code.
 Code is expected to output a figure showing non-rigidly registered images and a deformation field as well as a plot showing root mean square error as a function of measured distance, used for Figure 2h.
 Code could take several hours depending on computer system.

-Code for autocorrelation and Protein Enrichment analysis for synaptic nanocolumn is in Nanocolumn folder.
+Code for autocorrelation and protein enrichment analysis for synaptic nanocolumn is in Nanocolumn folder.
 Expansion_analysis_Annotated_final.m is the master file.
 Demo data is stored in raw_data folder.
 Instructions are embedded within the code.
 Code is expected to output csv files used for Figure 3c-f.
 Code usually takes several minutes to run.

 Code for microtubule peak-to-peak analysis is in Peak-to-Peak folder.
 P2P-gaussian.m is the master file.
 Demo data is P2P-2-b-norm.csv.